vishalbelsare/agent-framework/docs/decisions/001-agent-framework.md

 ## Considered Options

-Option 1: Create a New Agent Framework (from scratch)
+- **Option 1: Create a New Agent Framework (from scratch)**

-Develop an entirely new orchestration framework, independent of Semantic Kernel.
+    - Develop an entirely new orchestration framework, independent of Semantic Kernel.
 This would involve setting up a new repository and migrating or rewriting functionality from SK/Autogen as needed.

-Option 2: Evolve Semantic Kernel to Version 2.0
+- **Option 2: Evolve Semantic Kernel to Version 2.0**

-Treat this effort as the next major release of Semantic Kernel, incorporating the new agent framework design.
+    - Treat this effort as the next major release of Semantic Kernel, incorporating the new agent framework design.
 SK would undergo significant refactoring (e.g., removal of the Kernel component, API changes) and be released as Semantic Kernel 2.0 (potentially under a new name to reflect its agent-focused improvements).
 AutoGen's AgentChat will be re-platformed on SK 2.0.

-- … <!-- numbers of options can vary -->
+- **Option 3: Create new Microsoft.Extensions packages for Agent primitives and shared implementations**
+    - A new `Microsoft.Extensions.Agents.Abstractions` (prefix could be `Microsoft.Extensions.AI.Agents` or `Microsoft.Extensions.AG`) package would contain the Agent primitives and would only depend on `Microsoft.Extensions.AI.Abstractions` (and other abstractions packages) to keep it lightweight to encourage reuse and implementations to be created.
+E.g. existing Agent client packages could implement the abstractions.
+Note: This is the same approach we used to update the Semantic Kernel vector data connectors to build on `Microsoft.Extensions.VectorData` (the SK vector data conneectors now only depend on M.E.VD).

 ## Decision Outcome

 Chosen Option: Evolve Semantic Kernel to Version 2.0.

 The team reached consensus that building on the existing Semantic Kernel is the optimal path, rather than creating a net-new framework.
 In other words, the new “agent framework” will be delivered as Semantic Kernel 2.0 – a major evolution of the current SK, containing the redesigned agent orchestration capabilities.
-Naming will be decided seperately.
+Naming will be decided separately.

 Justification: This choice best addresses the decision drivers: